sgxgsx/BlueToolkit/README.md

 We have a [dedicated repository](https://github.com/sgxgsx) that provides various types of vulnerability templates.

+In addition to that, you can use MAP Account hijack attack to [elevate privileges](https://github.com/sgxgsx/mapAccountHijack) for the already established connections or as a chain in MitM and DoS attacks.

 #### Credit

 This work has been done at [Cyber Defence Campus](https://www.cydcampus.admin.ch/en) and [System Security Group at ETH Zurich](https://syssec.ethz.ch/).